 Lynn has worked alongside many outstanding musicians, including: Toshiko Akiyoshi, Ernestine Anderson, Buck Clayton, Al Cohn, Kenny Drew Jr., Blossom Dearie, Bob Dorough, Harry "Sweets" Edison, Herb Ellis, John Fedchock, Frank Foster, Freddy Green, Tim Hagans, Jeff Hamilton, Scott Hamilton, Wynard Harper, Thad Jones, Mel Lewis, Marian McPartland, Jay McShann, Mark Murphy, Ken Peplowski, Bucky Pizzarelli, Jimmy Raney, Emily Remler, Diane Schuur, Maria Schneider, Bud Shank, Carol Sloane, Marvin "Smitty" Smith, Maxine Sullivan, Mel Torme, Frank Wess, Joe Willliams, Nancy Wilson, Steve Wilson, Mark Vinci and Teddy Wilson.
 In addition, he has worked in the jingle studios, pit bands for shows, with the Cincinnati and Dallas Pops Orchestras, has performed on television broadcasts including CBS Sunday Morning and the Bill Cosby show, Japanese, Dutch, Swiss and German National TV, and radio broadcasts including NPR and several European stations.

-Lynn has participated in over 100 recording sessions, including: the Grammy Award-winning "Diane Schuur and The Count Basie Orchestra" and the Grammy-nominated "Woody Herman 50th Anniversary," and the Grammy-nominated "No Nonsense" with the John Fedchock New York Big Band.
+Lynn has participated in over 125 recorded releases, including: the Grammy Award-winning "Diane Schuur and The Count Basie Orchestra" and the Grammy-nominated "Woody Herman 50th Anniversary," and the Grammy-nominated "No Nonsense" with the John Fedchock New York Big Band.

 He is currently living in Highland Village, Texas, working and recording with many great jazz artists, and leading his own trio.
-His own critically acclaimed recordings "Bassman's Basement" is available on Timeless Records and "Solo Bass Flights" on Omnitone Records.
+His own critically acclaimed recordings "Bassman's Basement" is available on Timeless Records, "Zoom Blewz" on Armored Records, "Live!!!" on ISB Records, and "Solo Bass Flights" on Omnitone Records.
 Kendor Press has published his book "Jazz Solos for Bass".

 Quotes About Lynn Seaton